 ‘I’ve always wanted a four-poster bed and this room is a heavenly place to retreat to,’ says the owner.
 The heavy curtains, trimmed in soft pink velvet, lend a cosseting feel.

-The delicately textured rose-coloured wallpaper makes a pleasing foil for a trio of framed antique lithographs.
+The delicately textured rose-colored wallpaper makes a pleasing foil for a trio of framed antique lithographs.

 Plenty of built-in storage helps to maintain order and allows the cheerful rug and wall-mounted platesto take centre stage.

-Painting the back of the fitted bookcases bright pink, injects striking colour into an otherwise delicate scheme.
+Painting the back of the fitted bookcases bright pink, injects striking color into an otherwise delicate scheme.